 Notes about usage Any other information, like licensing requirements Core datasheet (HTML or PDF) Information about the characteristics, features, functions, and interfaces.
 Supported FPGA vendors and devices List of the targeted vendors and devices that the core supports.
-IP-XACT compatibility information List of the IP-XACT version number supported, the IP-XACT VLNV, and the IP-XACT VLNVs of all the bus definitions required for the core, along with a link to download each of these bus definitions.
+IP-XACT List of the IP-XACT version number supported, the IP-XACT VLNVs of all the bus information definitions required for the core, along with a link to download each of these bus definitions.